 Be patient and try to focus on the successes.

 A Child’s Reward

-In the Montessori approach to toilet learning try to avoid rewarding a child with prizes for using the toilet.
-Otherwise your little one will start to expect a reward each time they have a success.
+In the Montessori approach to toilet learning, we avoid rewarding a child with prizes for using the toilet.
+Otherwise, your little one will start to expect a reward each time they have a success.
 The reward will lie in their pride as they grow in their independence.